Big Sur Camping: Finding the Magic of Big Sur

 Since there are only 24 campsites available on any given day, be sure to get there early (very early in some cases) to ensure you snag a campsite.

-Andrew Molera is my favorite coastal state park in Big Sur.
+Andrew Molera is my favorite coastal Big Sur state park campground.
 There are plenty of awesome day hikes, secluded beaches, and jaw-dropping views (especially at sunset).
-The landscapes are dreamy as hell and will leave you very much “wowed” by day’s end.
+The landscapes are dreamy as hell and will leave you very much “wowed” by the day’s end.

 If you like to surf, there are a few decent breaks accessed within Andrew Molera.

-You’ll need to hike in a couple hundred meters to reach the campsites, so be prepared to make the short trek (> 7 minutes).
+You’ll need to hike for couple hundred meters to reach the campsites, so be prepared to make the short trek (> 7 minutes).

-Nov 2018, Note: As of late October 2018, the Trail campground at Andrew Molera is closed.
-I swear everything seems to be closed this year!
-WTF!
+June 2020 – Note: The Trail campground at Andrew Molera is closed and has been for some time.
 I will post an update when the campground opens, but as of now, it isn’t possible to camp here.

 2. Julia Pfeiffer Burns State Park Camping